Florida Highway Patrol: Weapons, vehicles, and equipment

 Florida law designates the prescribed colors as 'Florida Highway Patrol black and tan.'
 Florida law makes it a misdemeanor crime to cause a vehicle or motorcycle to be the same or similar colors as prescribed by FHP.
 A 1998 Legislative review determined the paint added $657 to the purchase of each vehicle.
 Prior to the vehicles being decommissioned, the Patrol defaces the cars so that they cannot be misconstrued as official law enforcement vehicles.
 The defaced, two-tone paint reduces each car's resale value by approximately $400.

-In 2004, an anonymous Florida resident donated 18 stealthy Mercury Marauders for the FHP's use.
+In 2004, an anonymous Florida resident donated 18 stealthy Third Gen. Mercury Marauders for the FHP's use.
 In 2017, the FHP deployed a small number of "subdued cruisers" (nicknamed "Ghost Cruisers") for enforcement, assigning one to each of the state's dozen patrol troops.

 As of 2007, FHP owned eight airplanes.

 In 2010, FHP adopted the Glock 37 Gen 4 and the subcompact Glock 39, both in .45 GAP, as the patrol's duty weapon.
 As of 2021, FHP's primary service weapon is the Glock 45 MOS.
 The Glock 45 MOS is a compact 9x19mm handgun.